networknt/light-doc/content/en/getting-started/light-eventuate-4j.md

 ### Event Sourcing

-One essential requirement in an EDA is the ability to atomically update state and publish events.
-In a traditional application the database storing the state and the message broker could participate in a distributed transactions.
+One essential requirement in an EDA is the ability to automatically update state and publish events.
+In a traditional application the database stores the state and the message broker could participate in a distributed transaction.
 But the lack of 2PC in a cloud native world makes this a challenging problem to solve.

 A good solution to this problem is to use event sourcing.
 Event sourcing persists the state of a business entity as a sequence of state-changing events.
 Whenever the state of a business entity